American Airlines issues layoff notices, cuts flight schedule

 Pilot union spokesman Gregg Overman said on Tuesday that sick rates for American pilots have not deviated from normal historical rates, based on the union’s tracking.
 He said there have been more mechanical delays.

-The pilots are the only major work group at American that has not agreed on contract concessions since the airline filed for bankruptcy in November last year.
+The pilots are the only major work group at American that have not agreed on contract concessions since the airline filed for bankruptcy in November last year.

 The pilots union is conducting a strike vote through October 3, but has previously said it will not walk out unless it is legal to do so.